Naima accepts instructions in all areas of Chambers’ work.

 Naima was called to the Bar in 2012 and qualified as an Advocate of the High Courts in Pakistan in 2015.
 She has a keen interest in protecting the rights of vulnerable individuals and has been commended for her analytical mind and ability to draw out the essential points of a case.

-Naima accepts instructions in all areas of Chambers’ work and has a strong interest in family law, including, international family law and cases concerning human rights and social justice issues.
+Naima has a strong interest in all areas of family law, including, international family law, and cases concerning human rights and social justice issues.
+Naima accepts instructions in international and private law children matters, care, injunctive Family Law Act proceedings and financial remedies.

-Naima appears in the County Courts almost on a daily basis and has accepted instructions in personal injury matters, including MOJ Stage 3 hearings, credit hire, possession claims, disputes under the Data Protection Act and has also appeared in the Companies Court.
+Naima has accepted instructions in personal injury matters, including MOJ Stage 3 hearings, credit hire, possession claims and disputes under the Data Protection Act.

 Prior to pupillage she spent a year with the Bar Pro Bono Unit as a caseworker as part of the Justice First Fellowship.
-She is the co-founder of a project in collaboration with the Citizenship Foundation, which aims to educate children in cases involving local authority intervention, forced marriage, FGM and domestic violence.
+She is the co-founder of a project, which aims to educate children in cases involving local authority intervention, forced marriage, FGM and domestic violence.

 She is dual-qualified and has spent significant time in Pakistan gaining experience in cases involving forced/child marriage, domestic and honour based violence, stranded spouse, international child abduction and Islamic law.